 HIST 204.
 Canada to 1867.
 3 Credits.

 A survey of pre-Confederation Canadian history from the pre-Columbian period to 1867.
 Particular attention will be paid to the social, economic, and political factors in Europe and North America which shaped Canada's colonial history occurring since the Civil War.
-F, odd years.
+On demand.

 HIST 205.
 Canada since 1867.
 3 Credits.

 A survey of Canadian history from Confederation to the present.
 Beginning with an overview of pre-Confederation Canada, this course will focus upon the cultural, economic, and political factors that have shaped Canada in the modern era.
-S, even years.
+On demand.

 HIST 210.
 United States Military History.
 3 Credits.

 A survey from colonial times to the present of the Army's role in the formulation and implementation of national defense.
 Attention is given to the Constitutional and legal status of the Army, changing concepts in military organization and training, public attitudes toward the military, and the influences of the Army on American society.
 Specific wars and battles are studied in terms of military tactics and strategy.
 On demand.

 HIST 220.
 History of North Dakota.
 3 Credits.